 - Wowza Streaming Server Provider (On-premise)

 - VIDIZMO Streaming Server Provider

 Using ECDN for Live Streaming

 On a local network comprising of multi-tiered streaming servers, VIDIZMO provides its own CDN to the customers and, by incorporating a fallback methodology, ensures an uninterrupted streaming experience to customers.
 Here are some scenarios where the multi-tiered streaming servers can be setup:

 - VIDIZMO ECDN with Wowza Streaming Engine Edge Nodes

-- VIDIZMO ECDN with Standards based Streaming Servers
+- VIDIZMO ECDN with other General Standard-based Streaming Servers

 In order to provide an optimum Live Stream experience for a viewer, the Live Stream has to be available as soon as the viewer connects.
 There may be instances like system failures such as a crash, or communications failures, when the stream may not be able to fulfill this ideal user experience.

-VIDIZMO ECDN are intelligently configured to handle such situations by providing failover to the viewer's request using a fallback logic that allows the Edge Node to fallback to other available Nodes in the network.
+VIDIZMO ECDN is intelligently configured to handle such situations by providing failover to the viewer's request using a fallback logic that allows the Edge Node to fallback to other available nodes in the network.
 This fallback methodology ensures that the stream is always available to the viewer.